Learn How To Get a Private Investigator License in Alabama

 To apply for a license or get more information, contact the state’s licensing authority at:

-Minimum Requirements to Obtain a License
+Minimum Requirements To Get a Private Investigator License in Alabama

-- Has not been convicted of a crime of moral turpitude (with the Board having final determination on the interpretation of moral turpitude).
+- Has not been convicted of a crime of moral turpitude (with the Board having the final determination on the interpretation of moral turpitude).

 - Has passed an examination by the Board designed to measure knowledge and competence in the investigation field;